opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 .. _defining_key_values:

-Defining Key Values
+Defining keyframes
 -------------------
-Key values, including those defined for object transformations done by using the Animate tool (|animate|) and those defined for FX parameters in the FX Settings window, can be controlled and edited both using spreadsheet numerical columns and graph editor curves (see :ref:`Animating Objects <animating_objects>` and :ref:`Editing FX Settings <editing_fx_settings>`  ).
+keyframes, including those belonging for object transformations done by using the Animate tool (|animate|) and those defined for FX parameters in the FX Settings window, can be controlled and edited both using the spreadsheet's numerical columns and the Function Curve Editor's curves (see :ref:`Animating Objects <animating_objects>` and :ref:`Editing FX Settings <editing_fx_settings>`  ).

-In spreadsheet numerical columns they are displayed in specific cells; in graph editor curves, key values are represented as control points along the curve.
+In the spreadsheet, keyframes are displayed as orange cells; in the Function Curve Editor, keyframes are represented as control points along the curve.
 In both cases they can be added, edited, moved and deleted.

 .. _using_numerical_columns: